rciam/keycloak-theme-vanilla/README.md

 and add into the folder "main"
 * the built jar keycloak-theme-vanilla/target/keycloak-theme-vanilla.jar
-* the keycloak-theme-vanilla/module.xml from the
+* the keycloak-theme-vanilla/module.xml from the source (this one) base folder

 so you should end up with the following structure in
 $KEYCLOAK_BASE/modules/system/layers/keycloak/org/keycloak/keycloak-theme-vanilla